 In 2015, IRMO was able to relaunch this important project.
 In 2016/17, the Women’s Circle offered monthly individual mentoring sessions, fortnightly life skills training, workshops on specific topics and community trips.
 Using a participatory approach whereby women themselves suggested activities, this project allowed participants to connect with each other, build trust, share experiences, create a space for sorority and become empowered to take control of the issues affecting them.

-While we are not currently running formal activities under this project, we do still run workshops and informal meet-ups with the women once a month or so.
-For more information, please contact Irene Perez at email@example.com.
+While we are not currently running formal activities under this project, we do still run workshops and informal meet-ups with the women once a month.
+For information, please contact firstname.lastname@example.org.